 What is the connection between mental health and substance use?

-Mental health conditions and substance use share many overlapping risks and contributing factors that can raise the risk for developing one if the other is present.
-A mental health disorder raises the risk for substance abuse and vice versa.
+Mental health conditions and substance use share overlapping risks and contributing factors that can raise the risk of developing one if the other is present.
+A mental health disorder increases the risk for substance misuse and vice versa.